April 1, 2016

 In the News

-- Congratulations Spring 2016 Graduates and Transfer: Michael Barnett from Trumbull, CT and Andrew Michon from Cheverly, MD are graduating this month.
-We also bid farewell to our exchange student from the University of Manchester, United Kingdom, Jamie Loftus, from Chorleywood, Hertfordshire.
-Three SAE True Gentlemen transitioning into the ranks of the Chapter Alumnus.
+- Congratulations Spring 2016 Graduates and Transfers: Michael Barnett from Trumbull, CT and Andrew Michon from Cheverly, MD graduated in May.
+We also bid farewell to our exchange student from the University of Manchester, United Kingdom, Jamie Loftus, from Chorleywood, Hertfordshire; our most recent president, Andrew Warden from Houston, TX, who is transferring to the Texas Delta Chapter of SAE at Southern Methodist University (SMU); and to our former president, Kevin Jurrius.
+Five SAE True Gentlemen transitioning into the ranks of the Chapter Alumnus or transferring to other chapters and/or universities.

 - Parker Picnic - SAVE THE DATE: Saturday, August 27, from noon to 5 PM will see the return of the popular Parker Family Alumni Picnic in Severna Park, MD (along the banks of the Severn River).
 Details are coming out in the Spring 2016 Maryland Beta Brief newsletter later this month.
 Another SAE tradition returning this summer for alumni and members of the Maryland Beta Chapter.